remimorvan/knowledge-clustering/README.md

-# Knowledge-Clustering
+# knowledge-clustering

 [![PyPI](https://img.shields.io/pypi/v/knowledge-clustering.svg)](https://pypi.python.org/pypi/knowledge-clustering)

 Clustering notions for the [knowledge LaTeX package](https://ctan.org/pkg/knowledge).
 Maintained by Rémi Morvan, Thomas Colcombet and Aliaume Lopez.
+A tutorial on how to use `knowledge-clustering` can be found [here](https://github.com/remimorvan/knowledge-examples).

 ## Principle

-The goal of **Knowledge-Clustering** is to help the user write a LaTeX document with the [knowledge package](https://ctan.org/pkg/knowledge).
+The goal of `knowledge-clustering` is to help the user write a LaTeX document with the [knowledge package](https://ctan.org/pkg/knowledge).
 It has two features: